Epoetin Alfa (Procrit®)

 - Lasting loss of appetite or rapid weight loss of five pounds in a week

 - Unusual thirst, passing urine often, headache, sweating, shakiness, irritability

 - Fatigue that interferes with your daily activities

 - Rash that is not relieved by prescribed medicines

-Pregnancy warning: It is not known if this drug may harm an unborn child.
+- Pregnancy warning: It is not known if this drug may harm an unborn child.
 For this reason, be sure to talk with your doctor if you are pregnant or planning to become pregnant while getting this drug.

-Breast feeding warning: It is not known if this drug passes into breast milk.
-For this reason, women should talk to their doctor about the risks and benefits of breast feeding during treatment with this drug because this drug may enter the breast milk and badly harm a breast feeding baby.
+- Breast feeding warning: It is not known if this drug passes into breast milk.
+For this reason, women should talk to their doctor about the risks and benefits of breast feeding during treatment with this drug because this drug may enter the breast milk and cause harm to a breast feeding baby.